vplasencia/zkGames/zkgames-ui/README.md

 # zkGames frontend

-This folder contains te frontend of the zkGames application.
+This folder contains the frontend of the zkGames application.

 The frontend is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) and deployed on [Vercel](https://github.com/vercel/vercel).